holaphil/amazing-maple-e08ae/src/pages/work/verizon-media-1.md

 <!---->

 *   **Introduced and oversaw** **consumer-centric product user research programs** with AOL’s User Research Lab in Dulles, VA.
-Working in close coordination with product and design teams, I owned and operated  user feedback sessions helping test and validate products before investing valuable team development and operational resources required to (if warranted) eventually scale them.
+Working in close coordination with product and design teams, I owned and operated  user feedback sessions helping test and validate new ad products.